 In 2015, a SNF in Spooner, WI was gifted to WISH.
 This facility included a hospital building, a clinic, and 9 acres of land.
 The hospital has relocated to a new facility in 2016, and the clinic was also relocated to a new location at the end of 2016.
 In addition to the continued operation of the SNF, we have renovated a floor of the hospital for a 14-bed memory care CBRF, which is operating and full.
 The remainder of the space is available for leasing for a variety of uses and has been renamed the Spooner Business Park.
 In early 2020, there were 14 tenants in that space.

-In 2016, WISH opened Transitions At Home, as a subsidiary home health agency.
-Currently, this is operating in Walworth and Jefferson Counties in Wisconsin.
+In 2016, WISH opened Transitions At Home, as a subsidiary home health agency in southern Wisconsin.
 In 2018, Transitions opened a second site in Stevens Point, WI which serves central Wisconsin counties.
 In 2020, a third home health agency was opened in Mt.
 Horeb, WI which serves counties in western Wisconsin.
 In addition to home health care provided through all three regions (southern, central and western WI), a non-medical home care division was added to the southern region.

 That same year, WISH refinanced all its debt with a $56M financing that is partially bank financed and partially a tax-exempt bond issue.
 This has lowered WISH’s interest rate and annual payments.

 In 2019, WISH purchased Bell Tower Residences, a 90-unit CBRF in Merrill, WI.
 Also included in that purchase was a 16-unit residence for the Sisters as well as the Sisters’ office building and 10 acres of land.
 The residence and office building have been leased back to the Sisters for a minimum of five years.
 Also that year, WISH ceased operations at Wild Rose Manor in Wild Rose, Wisconsin.